Skip to main content

 Two failure modes show up repeatedly.

-Stacking too many apps.
-Students download 6 study apps, configure none of them, and use Apple Notes anyway.
+Stacking too many apps: Students download 6 study apps, configure none of them, and use Apple Notes anyway.
 Pick one note-taking app, one recall app, and one focus app.
 Three is enough.
 Add a fourth only when you hit a real wall.

-Treating notes as the studying itself.
-Beautifully formatted Notion pages feel like work but are not the same as recall.
+Treating notes as the studying itself: Beautifully formatted Notion pages feel like work but are not the same as recall.
 The students who do best across 4 years are the ones who close their notes and force themselves to remember.
-Spaced repetition (Anki, Quizlet) and self-testing (Atlas's question generation, NotebookLM's quizzes) is what actually moves information from short-term to long-term memory.
+Spaced repetition (Anki, Quizlet) and self-testing (Atlas's question generation, NotebookLM's quizzes) is what moves information from short-term to long-term memory.

 The best study apps are tools, not productivity theater.
 Pick the smallest set that covers note-taking, recall, and focus, and use them.